UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - Continued working on the helicopter
     - Recorded more audio to better enhance the game UI system
     - Bug fixes
+    - Finished poster.
+  - Yexiang Shao
+    - Had a cold :(.
+    - Tried to improve the helicopter as well but termed out it was too complicated.
+    - Added "Game Over".
+    - Fix sound issues such as secret door open/close.
+    - We had a list of bugs / to-dos expected to be done this weekend.
+Most of them are done.
+I will be responsible for highlighting the objects.
+    - Found assets highlighting important game objects.